Isaiah 26 – Judah’s Kingdom of God Song

 Nor have the inhabitants of the world fallen.

 a.
-You have also done all our works in us: Isaiah must have been reading Ephesians 2:8-10: For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
+You have also done all our works in us: Even though the Holy Spirit spoke through the Apostle Paul more than 500 years after Isaiah’s time, one might feel that Isaiah must have read Ephesians 2:8-10: For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.
-Even our good works are works that He has done… in us.
+Even our good works are works that He has done…in us.

 ii.
 The Hebrew word for dominion is baal, which can mean master or husband.
 Of course, Baal was also the chief god of the native Canaanites, and a seductive idol for Israel.
-In this prayer, Judah essentially says, O LORD our God, masters besides you have “Baal-ed” us.
+In this prayer, Judah essentially said, O Lord our God, masters besides you have mastered us.

 c.
 We have been with child, we have been in pain; we have, as it were, brought forth wind: The humble heart knows the futility of working apart from the direction and blessing of God.

 i.
-“We have had the torment of a woman in child-bearing, but not the comfort of a living child… for we have brought forth nothing but the wind; all our labours and hopes were vain and unnuccessful.”
+“We have had the torment of a woman in child-bearing, but not the comfort of a living child…for we have brought forth nothing but the wind; all our labours and hopes were vain and unsuccessful.”
 (Poole)

 2. (19) The promise of resurrection.